 Background on the Gospel Reading

-Four Masses are celebrated for the feast of Christmas, and each is given its own set of readings to help us contemplate Christ's birth.
-The Gospel for the vigil Mass on Christmas Eve is taken from the beginning of the Gospel of Matthew.
-The Mass at midnight proclaims the birth of Jesus using the Gospel of Luke.
-The Mass at dawn on Christmas morning continues the story of the birth of Jesus as found in Luke's Gospel through the shepherds' visit to the infant Jesus.
-In each of these Gospel readings, we hear portions of the Infancy Narratives with which we are familiar.
+There are four Masses that are celebrated for the Feast of Christmas and each is given its own set of readings to help us contemplate Christ’s birth.
+The Gospel for the Vigil Mass on Christmas Eve is taken from the beginning of the Gospel of Matthew.
+The Mass at midnight proclaims the birth of Jesus through the Gospel of Luke.
+The Mass at dawn on Christmas morning continues the story of the birth of Jesus as found in Luke’s Gospel, ending with the shepherds’ visit to the infant Jesus.
+In each of these Gospel readings, we hear portions of the infancy narratives with which we are familiar.

-The Gospel for the Christmas Mass during the day is taken from the beginning of John's Gospel, but this Gospel is not an Infancy Narrative like those found in the Gospels of Matthew and Luke.
-Instead, John's Gospel begins at the beginning, as it were, and presents the Creation story as the framework for announcing the Incarnation.
-John's opening words, “In the beginning . . .,” echo the opening verse of the Book of Genesis.
-This framework invites us to view Jesus' birth from God's perspective.
-Each of the Gospels makes clear that Jesus' birth was the result of God's initiative.
-However, John's Gospel highlights that this was the divine intention from the very beginning, from the moment of Creation.
+The Gospel for the Christmas Mass during the day is taken from the beginning of John’s Gospel, but this part of John’s Gospel is not an infancy narrative like those found in the Gospels of Matthew and Luke.
+Instead, John’s Gospel starts at the very beginning and presents the Creation story as the framework for announcing the Incarnation.
+John’s opening words echo the first verse in the Book of Genesis.
+This framework invites us to view Jesus’ birth from God’s perspective.
+Each of the Gospels makes clear that Jesus’ birth was the result of God’s initiative.
+John’s Gospel, however, emphasizes that Jesus’ birth was the divine intention from the moment of Creation.

-In this prologue to the Gospel of John, the main themes that will be developed in his Gospel are introduced.
-These themes are presented as dualities: light/darkness, truth/falsehood, life/death, and belief/unbelief.
-We also hear in this prologue a unique aspect of John's Gospel—the motif of testimony.
-John the Baptist was sent by God to testify about Jesus, the light.
+In this prologue to the Gospel of John, we also hear the main themes that will be developed in his Gospel.
+These are often presented as dualities: light and dark, truth and falsehood, life and death, and belief and unbelief.
+We also hear in this prologue a unique aspect of John’s Gospel, the theme of testimony.
+John the Baptist was sent by God to testify to Jesus, the light.
 Others in this Gospel will also offer testimony about Jesus.
 The reader is invited to accept this testimony, which bears witnesses to Jesus, the Son of God.
-But even more directly, Jesus' action and words will themselves testify to his identity with God as God's Incarnate Word.
+But even more directly, Jesus’ action and words will testify to Jesus’ identity as God’s Incarnate Word.